iPotaje/rest/journal.md

 Imported from a cdn ... or from a local folder

 - Started to use mapsource, watch errors without them is impossible
+- Markdown: Force a new line -> make two space before new line ;)
+- Git commands:
+git push origin master
+git commit -am "message"
+git log